-The majority of agents just plan on letting their business fizzle out.
+The majority of agents plan on letting their business fizzle out.
 They stop servicing their customers, and they just collect whatever money continues to come in on that book before it completely dies out.

 There's no guarantee that another agent won't swoop in when they find out you're done trying.
 They'll pick off your clients until you have none left.
-That'll happen faster than we all probably think.
+That'll happen faster than you probably think.

 Agents who think doing nothing is better than selling their book likely haven't thought it through.

 So, who buys an insurance business?
 Here are the three most common entities:

 - Companies who want a quick dollar: a lot of companies buy a book of business and just let it run off.
 They find an agent in dire straits, they only pay them 1x, and they just let the book run.
 They don't service it or try to grow it – they just want to end up on the right side of their investment.

 - Other independent agents: if I were a young agent and knew this was going to be my career, I'd be looking to buy someone else's book of business.
 It's a great way to grow your business.
 In most cases, you don't have to buy the book as a lump sum as most people want to be paid over time.
 And if it's someone who's local and has clients in your area, it's a beautiful fit.